ShahramShakiba/Passenger-Counter/README.md

 # Description
 Passenger-Counter :<br/>
-It is a counting application build with HTML, CSS and JavaScript
+It is a mini-project of counting application to practice HTML, CSS and JavaScript.

-The benefits of a counter include:
+❗ The benefits of a counter include:
 1. Tracking progress :
 such as the number of times a product has been sold or the number of visitors to a website.
 2. Transparency :